 The Prends-en de la Graine is a bizarrely balanced and refreshing blend of cumin-infused gin, homemade coriander leaf cordial, pumpkin purée and mustard seeds, topped with vegetable crisps.
 The spices are remarkably fresh yet not overpowering.

 Other favourites include the slightly carbonated winter Pimm’s with attitude, Winter in Milano, which uses orange, Italian wine (sacrebleu!), fresh coffee and Tonka beans; Date a Brunette, which features a little wedding token of candied almonds; and Monkey Island – a banana, peanut and toasted sesame take on an Old Fashioned.
+All their drinks are equally as intriguing, making this stand out as one of the best cocktail bars in Paris.

 Continuing on the theme of multi-functioning spaces, Lockwood is a coffee spot with a brunch offering, that also functions as a cocktail bar.
 We were a bit nonplus on entry as the upstairs café was practically empty and wandered around half-heartedly, perusing the brunch menu for future reference.
 However, after a bit of an explore, we discovered a set of stairs that led to an underground cave and things started to pick up from there.